 Hiring a Wedding Planner is Probably a Good Idea

-Unless you are going to get married in an all inclusive resort that offers wedding planning services, I definitely suggest that you hire a wedding planner or at least a day of coordinator to help you bring your dream wedding to life.
+Unless you are planning an all-inclusive wedding that offers wedding planning services, we definitely suggest that you hire a wedding planner, Costa Rica coordinator or wedding package service to help you bring your dream wedding to life.

-Wedding Planning/Coordination services start at $1,000 and go up from there depending on the level of the planners involvement pre and during the event.
+Wedding Planning/Coordination services start at $1,000 and go up from there depending on the level of the planner’s involvement pre and during the event.

-Reception/Ceremony Set Up Can be Pricey
+Reception/Ceremony Set Up Can Be Pricey

-Other Vendors and Few and Far Between
+Other Vendors Are Few And Far Between

 Caterers & Cakes